-According to the IRS, the average non-business taxpayer spends eight hours and $120 per year preparing their tax return.
+According to the IRS, the average non-business taxpayer spends eight hours and $120 per year preparing his tax return.
 That’s a lot of time and money to invest in something you probably don’t want to do in the first place.
 Yet, there’s often a reward for your investment, as many taxpayers get some of their hard-earned money back with a tax refund.

 How does tax refund fraud occur?
 How can you prevent tax refund scams?